 Poor sleep has been linked to everything from car accidents to increased risk of obesity and cardiovascular disease.
 But when does typical tossing and turning cross over into problem territory?
 We often accept sleep interruptions as an unavoidable part of the aging process, but experts say that while some differences are normal, others are decidedly not.

-What follows are some common, normal changes to sleep patterns that seniors can expect to see over the years, plus abnormal changes that require further investigation.
+What follows are some common, normal changes to sleeping patterns that seniors can expect to see over the years, plus abnormal changes that require further investigation.

 Normal: Sleeping Fewer Hours

-“As you get older, not only will you likely have more trouble falling asleep, but you can expect shorter duration of sleep,” says Chris Bratner, a Certified Sleep Science Coach at SleepZoo.com.
+“As you get older, not only will you likely have more trouble falling asleep, but you can expect shorter duration,” says Chris Bratner, a Certified Sleep Science Coach at SleepZoo.com.
 “In fact, while experts recommend 7-9 hours for most adults, seniors are recommended to get 7-8 hours.”
-Some seniors can even sleep as little as 5 hours per night and still function without impairment.
+Some seniors can even get as little as 5 hours per night and still function without impairment.

 Normal: Changing Up Your Sleeping Pattern

 Even if you’ve spent the past 60 years going to bed at 10 p.m. and waking at 6 a.m., there’s no guarantee that pattern will continue once you reach a certain age.
 In fact, it’s more likely that you’ll experience some major changes in your sleep schedule and may never completely resettle into a predictable routine.